MariamKotob/Hello-World/README.md

 # Hello-World
 ##### This is my First online repository
 I'm an _enthusiasic_ computer science `student` who is willing to automate and digitize our day to day life.
+I'm a Machine Learning Aspirant and drawn in the world of data.
   Me learning to write ~~Correct~~ **markdown** template

   https://classroom.udacity.com/courses/ud834/lessons/4034888704/concepts/42210087760923